wangtaotao0524/arcane/README.md

 > [!IMPORTANT]
-> All Arcane repos are in the process of moving to the [@getarcaneapp](https://github.com/getarcaneapp) org on GitHub.
+> All Arcane repos have moved to the [@getarcaneapp](https://github.com/getarcaneapp) org on GitHub.
 This means the images used for Arcane for all future releases (past 1.7.2) will use a new image repo and tag.
-> Currently only the templates and website repos have moved.
-The main repository will be moved in the coming days.

 <p align="center">
   <img src=".github/assets/img/PNG-3.png" alt="Arcane Logo" width="500" />